Last-ditch Putin peace talks a ‘welcome sign’ Ukraine conflict can be prevented

 There is anxiety that Russia, which also carried out nuclear drills on the weekend, could use the increase in tension as a pretext for an attack.

-The Prime Minister told the BBC British intelligence suggested the surge in fighting bore “all the signs” that Mr Putin’s attack plan has “already in some senses begun”.
+The Prime Minister said British intelligence had suggested that the surge in fighting bore “all the signs” that Mr Putin’s attack plan has “already in some senses begun”, Mr Johnson told the BBC.

 Register for free to continue reading